 What About Shipping Insurance?Insurance is often offered by carriers to the sellers, and buyers can often chose to purchase insurance or not while ordering their package.
 No matter if the insurance originated from the carrier or seller, it often is the carrier who will insure the monetary amount of the package if there is an issue during delivery.

 What if My Package Goes Missing?If a package is stolen off of your porch, there are a number of steps you can take:

 - First, contact the carrier to be certain the package was delivered in the manner agreed upon.
 They may reimburse you if you purchased insurance.

 - Second, contact the seller to see if they will replace the item.
 Generally speaking, Amazon replaces stolen items very quickly, and other sellers may be similarly accommodating.

 - If necessary, file a police report.
 In Minnesota, a buyer must be able to prove that the loss of the package was not their fault in order to be reimbursed.
 Filing a report will not only help your claim, but it may help keep a thief from striking again.

+What Else Can I Do?Many homeowners use automated doorbells and secuirty systems that include a camera system, which monitors any movements on your porch.
+Some use combination-enabled lock boxes, or have packages delivered to their workplaces or backdoors.
 If you are the victim of a porch pirate, and neither the carrier nor seller is willing to reimburse you, the services of a reputable and experienced civil litigation attorney may be your best call.
 For more information on this area of law, see our overview of consumer law.